Se vedo ricordo

 Drama @ ISB

-All the children in the school take part in 2 important performances per year, the Christmas Show and the International Day production.
+All the children in the school take part in important performances during the school year.

 The school takes parts in several projects linked to the world of the arts.